Probing the redshift evolution and sub-populations of binary neutron stars with the Einstein Telescope

-\abstract {} {The formation channels of binary neutron stars (BNSs) remain uncertain.
-The detection of GW190425 by LIGO/Virgo/KAGRA (LVK) suggests a subpopulation of massive BNSs, possibly formed through unstable “case BB” mass transfer with short merger delays.
-We investigate whether next-generation detectors such as the Einstein Telescope (ET) can identify and characterise such subpopulations.} {Using the latest LVK constraints on the BNS merger rate, we generate mock ET catalogues containing a mixture of light and heavy subpopulations.
-The redshift distribution of each subpopulation is modeled as the convolution of the cosmic star formation rate with a time-delay distribution: heavy BNSs have fixed short delays, while light BNSs follow power-law delays with indices $\alpha_{\rm L}=-0.5,-1,-1.5$.
-Hierarchical Bayesian analyses are then performed on catalogues of 100–5{,}000 events. } {With hundreds of detections from ET, we will be able to establish that the total mass distribution is bimodal.
-A few thousand events are sufficient to disentangle the redshift distributions of the two subpopulations for moderate time-delay indices ($\alpha_{\rm L}=-0.5$ or $-1$).
-For steeper indices ($\alpha_{\rm L}=-1.5$), the differences are more subtle, requiring larger catalogues, beyond what we could explore given our computational resources.} {Next-generation detectors should enable the detection of multiple BNS subpopulations and their redshift evolution, providing valuable insight into their formation pathways.}
+\abstract {} {The formation channels of binary neutron stars (BNSs) currently remain uncertain, but important information can be gathered by observing their mergers with gravitational-wave detectors.
+The processes that lead to BNS coalescence are encoded in the time-delay distribution between stellar binary formation and BNS coalescence, and therefore in the BNS merger rate.
+Moreover, the detection of GW190425 by LIGO/Virgo/KAGRA (LVK) suggests a sub-population of massive BNSs, possibly formed through unstable 'case BB' mass transfer with short merger delays.
+We investigate whether next-generation detectors such as the Einstein Telescope (ET) can constrain the time-delay distribution of BNSs and identify such sub-populations.} {Using the latest LVK constraints, we generated mock ET catalogues that contain a mixture of light and heavy sub-populations.
+We modelled the redshift distribution of each sub-population as the convolution of the cosmic star formation rate with a time-delay distribution.
+We first considered a scenario where the time-delay distribution is common to all BNSs and follows a power law with indices $\alpha=-0.5,-1,-1.5$.
+In the second scenario, heavy BNSs have fixed short delays, while light BNSs follow power-law delays with the same set of indices.
+Hierarchical Bayesian analyses were then performed on catalogues of 100–5{,}000 events. } {With thousands of events, ET will be able to accurately characterise the time-delay distribution for the $\alpha=-0.5$ and $\alpha=-1$ cases.
+We find that with hundreds of detections from ET, we will be able to establish that the total mass distribution is bimodal.
+A few thousand events are sufficient to disentangle the redshift distributions of the two sub-populations for moderate time-delay indices ($\alpha_{\rm L}=-0.5$ or $-1$).
+For steeper indices ($\alpha_{\rm L}=-1.5$), the differences are more subtle and require larger catalogues, which was beyond what we could explore given our computational resources.} {Next-generation detectors should enable the detection of multiple BNS sub-populations and their redshift evolution, and provide valuable insights into their formation pathways.}